Table of Contents:

 Internet streaming services also require a high-speed internet connection.
 If your internet isn't fast enough, you'll probably experience lots of buffering and lagging during your shows.
-Many cord cutters end up paying extra for a faster internet plan, just so they can stream their shows.
-Cable, fiber, and satellite TV aren't dependent on internet, so you'll never have to worry about inconsistent sound and picture quality.
+Many cord-cutters end up paying extra for a faster internet plan, just so they can stream their shows.
+Cable, fiber, and satellite TV aren't dependent on the internet, so you'll never have to worry about inconsistent sound and picture quality.
 If you do need internet, why not get all of your services in the same place?
 You can bundle your TV service with internet to save even more every month.

-Committing to a long term contract can be scary, especially when you're not sure what your budget is going to look like in the next few months.
+Committing to a long-term contract can be scary, especially when you're not sure what your budget is going to look like in the next few months.
 Luckily, there are providers that offer “no commitment” options, so you won't be tied down by a contract.
 Providers like Spectrum even offer a 30-day money-back guarantee.
 If you decide the service isn't worth the price, they'll give your money back: no questions asked and no hassle.
-If you're already stuck in a long-term contract from a previous cable provider with early termination fees, not to worry!
+If you're already stuck in a long-term contract from a previous cable provider with early termination fees, not worry!
 Spectrum even offers to buy you out of your previous contract for up to $500, so you can get out of your commitment at no extra cost.

-How do On-Demand Titles & Apps Work?
+How Do On-Demand Titles and Apps Work?

 Some people make the assumption that cable or satellite TV limits you to watching live programming from your television set at home.
 However, most of the nation's largest TV providers offer SO much more than that.
 Seriously, the perks are endless.
-Let's say you're Drew.
+Let's say you're "Drew."
 Drew watches all sorts of different networks: sports, reality TV, sitcoms, HBO, you name it.
 He also hates dealing with commercials.
-Every Friday Drew has a movie night with friends and family, so he wants lots of on demand options.
+Every Friday Drew has a movie night with friends and family, so he wants lots of on-demand options.
 He travels often and likes to watch TV on his tablet in the hotel room while he's away.
 Sometimes he misses his favorite premieres while he's on the road.
 So what can a TV package do for Drew?

-Do TV Packages have Contracts?
+Do TV Packages Have Contracts?

 Some cable TV providers require you to commit to a long-term contract while others don't.
 The length and terms of your contract will vary by the provider you choose and your location.
 Typically, you can expect the contract length to range from 1 to 3 years.
-For instance, DIRECTV's contracts are two years long, while Xfinity's range from one to two years depending on the plan that you choose.
+For instance, DIRECTV contracts are two years long, while Xfinity's range from one to two years, depending on the plan that you choose.
 On the other hand, Spectrum will never make you sign a contract.

-Is it better to go with a long term commitment or a “no contract” option?
+Is it better to go with a long-term commitment or a no-contract option?
 There are pros and cons to both alternatives.
 Typically, a long-term contract comes at a discounted monthly rate, so that you can save over time.
 Contracts may also come with perks like free installation, free equipment, or extra premium channels.
 If you know exactly what service you want and that you'll need cable TV for the next few years, the contract is worth it.
-However, for those that are unsure of how long they'll want TV service, a no contract option is the way to go.
+However, for those that are unsure of how long they'll want TV service, a no-contract option is the way to go.
 You might end up paying a bit more a month on average, but you'll be able to cancel whenever you want.
 Many providers will make you pay early termination fees if you decide to cancel your TV service before your contract is up.
-The easiest way to compare your contract options is to type in your zip code!
+The easiest way to compare your contract options is to type in your ZIP code!